 Oxford University Press (OUP)

 MetadataShow full item record

 Jermyn, A., Tout, C., & Chitre, S. (2018).
 Enhanced rotational mixing in the radiative zones of massive stars.
 Monthly Notices of the Royal Astronomical Society, 480 (4), 5427-5446. https://doi.org/10.1093/MNRAS/STY1831

-© 2018 The Author(s).
 Convection in the cores of massive stars becomes anisotropic when they rotate.
-This anisotropy leads to a misalignment of the thermal gradient and the thermal flux, which, in turn, results in baroclinicity and circulation currents in the upper radiative zone.
+This anisotropy leads to a misalignment of the thermal gradient and the thermal flux, which in turn results in baroclinicity and circulation currents in the upper radiative zone.
 We show that this induces a much stronger meridional flow in the radiative zone than previously thought.
 This drives significantly enhanced mixing, though this mixing does not necessarily reach the surface.
-The extra mixing takes on a similar form to convective overshooting, is relatively insensitive to the rotation rate above a threshold, and may help explain the large overshoot distances inferred from observations.
+The extra mixing takes on a similar form to convective overshooting, and is relatively insensitive to the rotation rate above a threshold, and may help explain the large overshoot distances inferred from observations.
 This has significant consequences for the evolution of these stars by enhancing core-envelope mixing.

 External DOI: https://doi.org/10.1093/MNRAS/STY1831